Frequently Asked Questions (FAQ’s)

 The cost of the program is $150 and your child receives: 20 lessons, 90 minutes in length, conducted by a certified coach; healthy snack at every lesson, lesson handouts and materials, water bottle, program t-shirt, adult running buddy to run with during the final 5K event, end of season celebration, finisher’s medal, and much more!
 There are also scholarships available to those who need it.

-Q: Can my daughter take it two seasons in a row?
+Q: Can my daughter take it three seasons in a row?

 Q: What about a program for boys?

 A: Girls on the Run International has piloted a boys program within their Charlotte, NC Council for several years now which unfortunately has had little or no success.
 In early 2005 they were faced with the decision to cancel the pilot program due to lack of interest and have also decided to not roll out the boys program to other councils within the United States.
 Although it was a difficult decision to make, they could not continue to allocate resources towards an unsuccessful program.
 They do hope that the support needed to have a successful program will present itself in the future and will continue to have Boys on the Run in their long range plan.
 It is their goal to one day have a program equally as successful for boys as they have for girls.